Arpita-p-sahoo/SpotifyClone/README.md

 # SpotifyClone
-This is  a beginner friendly music app, using html,css and javascript
+This is  a beginner friendly music app, using angular